Theodo-UK/theodo-good-tests/documentation-tree/cypress/best-practices.md

     -  The Feature name includes the full `GIVEN THEN WHEN`.
 This is to make the test reports readable and in domain terms.

 ```
-Feature: GIVEN I'm on the Product page, WHEN I click "Add to Basket" button, THEN I see the "basket count" field increase
+Feature: Product Basket Addition

-  Scenario: #81 Homepage title
+  Scenario: #81 GIVEN I'm on the Product page, WHEN I click "Add to Basket" button, THEN I see the "basket count" field increase
     Given I'm on the "Product Page"
     When I click the "Add to Basket" button
     Then I see the "basket count" field increase